Rancagua: Mining - El Teniente

 Situated 44 km east of Rancagua and 75 km south of the capital, Santiago, El Teniente claims to be the largest underground copper mine in the world (see below).
 The El Teniente orebody has been known and worked on a small scale for many years.
 In the 16th century it became the property of the Jesuits as it was located on their Hacienda de la Compañia de Jesús.
 They operated a small mine known as the Socavón de los Jesuitas.
 Following their expulsion, the hacienda was acquired in 1768 by Don Mateo de Toro y Zambrano y Ureta.
 Between 1819 and 1823 his heirs restarted and enlarged the workings, bringing in a mining engineer to help.
 However, these and subsequent attempts to establish anything more than a small scale mine failed for lack of capital and the property was eventually bought by the American, William Braden, for approximately US$100,000.
 The same year Braden formed Rancagua Mines, which became the Braden Copper Company, in association with old colleagues from ASARCO, including Barton Sewell.

 Work started on establishing a mine in 1905 after Government permission had been acquired but progress was slow because of difficulty of access and a hard winter climate.
 A small gravity plant was soon erected but it was not until 1912 that a flotation plant was erected at Sewell.
 Control passed to Kennecott in 1915 and it ran the mine until nationalization in 1971.

 Climate

-Rancagua has a Mediterranean climate (Köppen Csb), with clearly marked seasons.
+Rancagua has a Mediterranean climate (Köppen climate classification: Csb), with clearly marked seasons.
 Summers are generally extremely dry, with cool mornings and hot afternoons, while winters are mild with cold mornings and occasional periods of heavy rainfall that averages around 600 mm each year – almost all of which occurs during a handful of storms between May and August.
 In some years there can be a little snow.